Bay Area Air Quality Management District

 Examples of Duties for this Position

-The Air District is currently accepting applications for the position of Deputy Executive Officer of Engineering and Compliance.
+The Air District is currently accepting applications for the position of Deputy Executive Officer of Public Affairs.
 There is one (1) vacant full-time position.
 This at-will position is appointed by the Executive Officer/Air Pollution Control Officer and serves under the terms of a three (3) year contract after which they will be subject to renewal.

-Under direction of the Executive Officer/Air Pollution Control Officer, the Deputy Executive Officer of Engineering and Compliance provides high-level technical, policy, and strategic direction in the management of the Air District’s engineering and compliance programs and activities.
-The Deputy Executive Officer of Engineering and Compliance oversees the following functions:
+Under direction of the Executive Officer/Air Pollution Control Officer, the Deputy Executive Officer of Public Affairs provides high-level technical, policy, and strategic direction in the management of the Air District’s programs and activities.
+The Deputy Executive Officer of Public Affairs serves as a liaison for the District to the media, public, and external partners and stakeholders and developing effective public relations strategies.
+The Deputy Executive Officer of Public Affairs oversees the following functions:

 - Provides technical and policy direction and support to the Executive Officer/Air Pollution Control Officer and the District Board.

-- Represents the District and/or the Executive Officer/Air Pollution Control Officer in varied situations with various groups and agencies both within and outside of the District.
+- Represents the District and/or the Executive Officer/Air Pollution Control Officer in varied situations with various groups and agencies both within and outside of the District; interacts with elected officials

 - Plans, organizes, coordinates and directs the work of assigned functions.